RyannosaurusRex/ryanhayes.net/src/content/2014-09-01-redirect-www-non-www-using-web-config.md

   <blockquote>
     <p>
-      Note: You&#8217;ll need to make sure that for redirecting a site like www.example.com to example.com, you&#8217;ll need to make sure that you&#8217;ve configured <em>both</em> of those domains to point to your website.
+      Note: You'll need to make sure that for redirecting a site like www.example.com to example.com, you'll need to make sure that you've configured <em>both</em> of those domains to point to your website.
 If you never set up the www. site to point to your host, IIS and your Web.config will never be hit to do a redirection.
     </p>

     <p>